jawhra1234/Fashion_AI_Assistant/README.md

 ## ⚠️ Important Notes

-- The vision logic is simple and heuristic-based, not a full object detector.
 - The system relies on Ollama being available locally.
 - The RAG module only uses the rules stored in `backend/rag/rules.txt`.
 - If any stage fails, the system returns fallback recommendations.